vadymmarkov/Malibu/README.md

 ## Networking

-`Networking` class is a core component of **Malibu** that pre-process and executes actual HTTP requests on a specified API service.
+`Networking` class is a core component of **Malibu** that executes actual HTTP requests on a specified API service.

 ### Initialization